 With dual citizenship, you are bound by allegiance to both countries.
 But you are not obliged to choose one of your citizenships and place it above the other in any context.

-Whether you are entering or leaving the United States, you always need to use your U.S. passport.
+Whether you are entering or leaving the United States, you always need to use your US passport.

-Where is it acceptable to have dual citizenship with the U.S.?
+Where is it acceptable to have dual citizenship with the US?

 Not every country in the world offers its citizens the opportunity to retain a second citizenship, and even less so with the United States of America.
 Some have nothing against it; others have requirements prescribed in their laws, which are not always possible to fulfil.
 Before taking any action to obtain U.S. citizenship, it is worthwhile to first find out what your country’s position on the issue is.